pmulli/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 #### Tips
 * Use `curl` to save a copy of the JSON feed locally (it's quicker than downloading it everytime.)
 * The command line program `jq` is very useful for manipulating JSON data.
-You can find it's manual [here](https://stedolan.github.io/jq/manual/)
+You can find its manual [here](https://stedolan.github.io/jq/manual/)

 ### Automation Part 1
 When you've written your script we need to automate it.
 You'll want to use `crontab` to call the script.